Veriff

 Like other types of deception, digital scams have a longer history than commonly realized.
 The practice of email phishing is said to have originated in the early 1970s, although it gained widespread usage and its term in the mid-1990s.
 Since then, fraudulent activities online have expanded, ranging from fraudulent email accounts to exploiting information obtained from extensive data breaches.
 The largest recorded loss from a single email scam amounted to $47 million.

 However, email isn't the sole medium exploited for scams.
-Mobile phone scams emerged in the 1980s when mobile phones became available, predating their widespread use.
-Text message scams, where individuals are urged to quickly send funds to a specified account under the guise of a family member, began shortly thereafter but didn't surge until the 1990s when mobile phone usage increased significantly.
+Mobile phone scams emerged in the 1980s, when mobile phones became available, predating their widespread use.
+Text message scams, where individuals are urged to quickly send funds to a specified account under the guise of a family member, began shortly thereafter, but didn't surge until the 1990s, when mobile phone usage increased significantly.

 At Veriff, we wanted to explore how the biggest scams on the internet have evolved over the years.
 We looked at ONS Crime in England and Wales Statistics data, which uses Crime Survey for England and Wales (CSEW) data, for the past eight years to map how the crimes that took place online have varied.